open-policy-agent/kube-mgmt/README.md

 `kube-mgmt`.
 If data loading is enabled `kube-mgmt` will load JSON out of ConfigMaps labelled with `openpolicyagent.org/data=opa`.

-Data loaded out of ConfigMaps is layed out as follows:
+Data loaded out of ConfigMaps is laid out as follows:

 ```
 <namespace>/<name>/<key>